List of A Series of Unfortunate Events characters: Charles

 Charles is Sir's partner at the Lucky Smells Lumbermill in The Miserable Mill.

 Charles is kind to the Baudelaires but not very helpful; he organizes a library to be set up at the mill but it only contained three books.
 He was nearly killed by a hypnotized Klaus before being broken free from Dr. Georgina Orwell's hypnosis by Violet.
 When Sir fires the Baudelaire children thinking that they will bring more misery to the lumbermill, Charles objected to Sir's action.

 Charles makes an appearance in The Penultimate Peril, staying with Sir in the Hotel Denouement where they are seen in room 674 with other people in the lumbermill industry.
 He explains to Sir that he wants to apologize to the Baudelaires for their treatment and he is sent a letter by J.S., which assists him in his search.
 Both of them are taken by Klaus to the sauna that's down the hall where they both talk about a party on Thursday held by someone with the initials J.S.
 Although it is not stated in the book, Charles may be on the firefighting side of V.F.D. due to a mentioning by Kit Snicket where he sent her some blueprints.
 Charles voices his concerns about fires being used in the lumber business to Sir.
 Frank or Ernest Denouement appears and states to Sir and Charles that the sauna has to be cleared off.
 To satisfy Sir's claim of liking the burning wood smell, Frank or Ernest has Colette posing as a chemist waiting outside to take them to room 547 where Organic Chemistry is.
 When Dewey Denouement is accidentally killed during a confrontation with Count Olaf which woke up all the patrons, Charles objects to Sir's claims that the Baudelaires caused accidents at the Lucky Smells Lumbermill and states that Count Olaf was responsible.
-During the blindfolded trial, Sir submitted some environmental studies as evidence.
+During the blindfolded trial, Charles submitted some environmental studies as evidence.
 When Count Olaf starts a fire at the Hotel Denouement, Charles was last seen holding hands with Sir on one of the floors where they argue about the use of fire in the lumbermill industry.

 In the 2017 Netflix TV series, Charles is portrayed by Rhys Darby.
 It is strongly implied that Charles is Sir's domestic partner, something that was only vaguely implied in The Penultimate Peril.
 In this show, Charles was the one who found the Baudelaires near the property and brought them to Sir.
 Charles mentions that he does things for Sir like ironing his clothes, cooking his omelets, and making him milkshakes.
 Before leaving to find Sir after he fled during the employee chaos, Charles shows the Baudelaires the truth about their parents actually fighting the fire in Paltryville.
-His role in "The Penultimate Peril" has been omitted, though Jerome Squalor called him 'the love of his life' and said he couldn't come due to some business at the mill.
+His role in "The Penultimate Peril" has been omitted, though Jerome Squalor called him 'the love of his life' and said he could not come due to some business at the mill.